Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Corpus Collector**
-    | You gain access to a personal bestiary of creatures and a unique spell used to recreate any one of them, with varying Anima and Conjury slot costs.
+    | You gain access to a personal bestiary of creatures and a unique spell used to recreate any one of them, with varying costs.
     | To fill your bestiary, you must either find detailed research on a creature in question or study it in the flesh.
 As a camp action, you can make a research roll with difficulty equal to twice the creature's Conjury slot cost, with live and conscious subjects adding 2 flat successes after your roll.
 Similar to normal research, your progress towards a given bestiary entry can be continued over multiple rests.

-    | *You learn how to conjure a 1 slot creature of your choice.*
+    | *You learn how to conjure a 1 Conjury slot creature of your choice.*

   .. tab-item:: Rank 2

+    | **Wills Entwined**
+    | Once per round per conjuration, if it damages a target in melee, roll a number of dice equal to its Conjury slot cost.
+With 1 success, the conjuration receives 1 Anima as normal from the attack; if its Anima is full, you receive it instead, as long as the conjuration is within Sense range.

-    | **Specialization**
+    | **Undying Spectres**
-    | Choose a specific [term]creature type.
-Gain bonuses when conjuring creatures of this type.
-TBD
+    | Any time one of your conjurations in Sense range would perish at 0 Vitality or Anima, you may immediately spend 1 Anima yourself to resurrect it with 1 Vitality and 1 Anima.

     | *You gain 1 Conjury slot, and learn how to conjure an additional creature up to 2 slots in cost.*

   .. tab-item:: Rank 3

     | **Simulacrum**
-    | Any conjuration you create with a duration of Lifetime or higher gains a lifelike patina, passing as a normal creature without any of the hallmarks of a conjuration.
-Identifying a simulacrum for what it is requires an Insight check at a difficulty of 3.
+    | You may choose to give any conjuration you create a lifelike patina, passing as a normal creature without any of the hallmarks of a conjuration.
+Identifying a *simulacrum* for what it is requires an Insight check at a difficulty of 3.
     | The simulacrum also gains a simple personality, typically controlled by the GM but still heeding all commands as normal.
-If not under your immediate control, it may act as it sees fit, as an ordinary (if extremely naive) tamed/sentient being with undying fealty towards you.
+If not under your immediate control, it may act as it sees fit, as an ordinary and naive living being with undying fealty towards you.

-    | **Role Play**
+    | **Conceptual Embodiment**
-    | When conjuring a creature within Touch range, you may choose to shunt your senses into its form, taking full control of it.
-You lose all senses and instead gain those of the conjuration, able to act in its place as an ordinary creature of that sort.
-This lasts until the conjuration dies, runs its duration, or is dispelled.
+    | When conjuring a creature within Touch range, you may choose to shunt yourself into its form, taking full control of it as an *embodiment*.
+You lose all senses and control over your original body and take the place of the embodiment.
+This lasts until it perishes, runs its duration, or is dispelled.
+    | The embodiment inherits your Insight, current Anima, speech, knowledge, mental traits, spells, arts, paths, and proficiencies.
+You embody the conjuration to all intents and purposes, including its attributes and physical (but not mental) traits.
+Its Anima is linked with your original body, and any gains/costs are shared accordingly; when attacking foes in melee with the embodiment, you receive Anima as per normal rules instead.
+When resurrected with Undying Spectres, the embodiment's Vitality is set to 1 as normal, but your Anima remains the same minus the initial cost of the ability.

     | *You gain 1 Conjury slot, and learn how to conjure an additional creature up to 3 slots in cost.*